-If the charges set by a charity are more than the poor can afford, the charity trustees must make provision for the poor to benefit.
-The reference to ‘poor’ does not mean destitute but can include people of modest means.
-It is up to charity trustees to decide what provisions to make for the poor to benefit.
-Any provision that they make for the poor must be related to the charity’s purpose and must be more than minimal or ‘tokenistic’.
-Otherwise, the charity is not being operated in accordance with the public benefit requirement.
-For example:
+If your fees are more than people on a low income can afford, you must make sure these people can still benefit.
+How you do this is up to you, but you must link it to your charity’s purpose and do more than the bare minimum.
+Here are some examples:

-offering reduced fees or other financial support
+Offering lower fees or other financial support

-universities offering means tested bursaries or other types of assisted places
+Universities offering means-tested bursaries or other types of assisted places

-fee-charging schools sharing educational or sports facilities with non-fee charging schools
+Fee-charging schools sharing educational or sports facilities with schools that don’t charge fees

-art galleries or theatres offering concessionary tickets.
+Art galleries or theatres offering reduced-rate tickets to people on low incomes, such as students and older people.

-In most cases charging fees is an operational matter for charities which does not present an obstacle to charity registration.
-However, if an organisation’s governing document refers, directly or indirectly, to a power to levy charges the Commission will need further information.
-This is so the Commission can assess whether an organisation, with these powers in its governing document, is established for exclusively charitable purposes.
+If your organisation does charge fees, you can usually still register it as a charity.
+But we’ll need some more information so we can check if your organisation is set up for only charitable purposes.

-Equality considerations
+Equality

-Charities must also have due regard to equality laws in carrying out their charitable purposes.
-All organisations, including charities, are subject to equality legislation.
+Like all organisations, your charity must keep to equality laws.
 The main equality laws in Northern Ireland are:

-Equal Pay Act (Northern Ireland) 1970 (as amended)
+The Equal Pay Act (Northern Ireland) 1970 (as amended)

-Sex Discrimination (Northern Ireland) Order 1976 (as amended)
+The Sex Discrimination (Northern Ireland) Order 1976 (as amended)

-Disability Discrimination Act 1995 (as amended)
+The Disability Discrimination Act 1995 (as amended)

-Race Relations (Northern Ireland) Order 1997 (as amended)
+The Race Relations (Northern Ireland) Order 1997 (as amended)

-Fair Employment and Treatment (Northern Ireland) Order 1998 (as amended)
+The Fair Employment and Treatment (Northern Ireland) Order 1998 (as amended)

-Equality (Disability, etc.) (Northern Ireland) Order 2000
+The Equality (Disability, etc.) (Northern Ireland) Order 2000

-Employment Equality (Sexual Orientation) Regulations (Northern Ireland) 2003
+The Employment Equality (Sexual Orientation) Regulations (Northern Ireland) 2003

-Special Educational Needs and Disability (Northern Ireland) Order 2005
+The Special Educational Needs and Disability (Northern Ireland) Order 2005

-Disability Discrimination (Northern Ireland) Order 2006.
+The Disability Discrimination (Northern Ireland) Order 2006.

-The Northern Ireland Act 1998, section 75 places an obligation on designated public authorities, some of whom are charities, to have due regard to the need to promote equality of opportunity between people based on the following nine characteristics:
+If your charity is a public authority, you must make sure it doesn’t discriminate against people because of their religious beliefs or political opinions.
+You must provide equal opportunities for people regardless of:

-age
+Their age

-having or not having a disability
+Whether they are disabled or not

-gender
+Their gender

-marital status
+Whether they are married or not

-religion
+Their religion

-political opinion
+Their political opinions

-ethnicity
+Their ethnicity

-sexual orientation

-having or not having dependents.

-In addition, the Northern Ireland Act 1998, section 76, makes it unlawful for designated public authorities, some of whom are charities, to discriminate against people on the ground of religious belief or political opinion.

-The purposes of public bodies or some bodies wholly funded by public bodies must not discriminate on the above grounds if they are charities unless there is an exemption/exception under equality law for their particular purposes.
-See the Equality Commission for Northern Ireland’s website at www.equalityni.org for more information.

-Exceptions for charities
+Their sexuality

+Whether they have dependents (for example, children) or not.

+If your charity is a public body or fully funded by public bodies, you must not discriminate against people for any of the reasons listed above.
+However, you may be able to discriminate in a positive way if your charity’s work focuses on a particular disadvantage faced by people who share one of the characteristics (such as gender or ethnicity).

-There may be some exceptions within the above legislation for charities, where the charity’s purpose is to address a particular disadvantage faced by people who share one of these characteristics.
-Charity trustees will need to refer to the relevant legislation.
-For example, a charity runs a refuge for women who have experienced domestic violence.
-They only employ counsellors who are women.
-This is allowed under the legislation, as being a genuine occupational requirement.
-However, the charity cannot decide to only employ women as window cleaners as this is not an essential part of the job.
+For example, if your charity runs a refuge for women who have experienced domestic violence, you might decide to only employ counsellors who are women.
+This is allowed because being a woman is a genuine need for being able to do the job.
+But you wouldn’t be able to employ only women as window cleaners, because being a woman doesn’t make a difference to whether someone can do that job.